zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-plus.md

    chmod +x ngxunprivinst.sh
    ```

 3. Download NGINX Plus and its module packages for your operating system.
-The <cert_file> and <key_file> are your NGINX Plus certificate and private key provided by email:
+The <cert_file> and <key_file> are your NGINX Plus certificate and private key obtained from [MyF5 Customer Portal](https://account.f5.com/myf5/):

    ```shell
    ./ngxunprivinst.sh fetch -c <cert_file> -k <key_file>